joybiswas007/torrents-api/README.md

 TorrentGalaxy shows captcha when you search for something.
 After completing the captcha open network tab and search for something and grab the Cookie value also make sure Cookie value includes `fencekey`

+Visit GkTorrent and open network tab and get the cookie from there.

 Use any user-agent you like.